The Majesty of Southern India

 Madurai - Thekkady

 We leave Madurai and drive back down through stunning mountainous scenery as we head to Thekkady.
-We stay at the Shalimar Spice Garden (4T), and this afternoon you can take time to explore your new surroundings independently.
+We stay at the Shalimar Spice Garden (4-star), and this afternoon you can take time to explore your new surroundings independently.

 Today’s itinerary starts early with a boat ride on Lake Periyar.
 The Periyar National Park is a protected area and wildlife sanctuary, home to numerous mammals, birds, butterflies and reptiles.
 You may even be lucky enough to spot a tiger.